ftorredeflot/repo-of-scripts/README.md

 # Repo of scripts

-In this repo you will find some small or big scripts in diferent languages
+In this repo you will find some small or big scripts in different languages.